-I absolutely love it when students say “I feel so great, thank you that was wonderful.”
+I absolutely love it when clients say “I feel so great, thank you that was wonderful.”
 Truly feels like “right livelihood.”

-So if you are ready to take the plunge or have questions about private yoga, I’m back in New York: contact me to book your first free yoga session!
+So if you are ready to take the plunge or have questions about private yoga, shiatsu or mindfulness: contact me!

-For those who want to know credentials, linear, left-brain style see below– an Extended Bio.
-Or read My Story- two short published essays about my thunderbolt experiences, see the bottom of this page.
+For those who want to know credentials, linear, left-brain style see below– Detailed Bio/Training.
+Or click links @ My Story– two short published essays about my thunderbolt experiences, see the bottom of this page.

 - I am a certified yoga teacher and practitioner of 19 years.
 Originally certified by Kripalu Yoga Center in the Berkshires, I found that the intensity of the city demanded a vinyasa flow to match.
 I began to blend the Kripalu yoga styles sweetness with a vigorous Ashtanga inspired flow.
 Now my teaching style is a more gentle but deep hatha yoga or kundalini yoga forms.

 - Over the years I regularly took classes with Dharma Mittra (a truly divinely inspired teacher,) and Alan Finger.
 I also studied Ashtanga with David Swenson.